-- (1) As soon as practicable after the end of each financial year, the Regulator must prepare and give to the Minister a report on the operations of the Regulator during that year. - (1A) The report must include information about the following: - (a) GMO licences and GMO permits issued during the financial year; - (b) any breaches of conditions of a GMO licence, or a GMO permit, that have come to the Regulator's attention during the financial year; - (c) emergency dealing determinations made by the Minister during the financial year; - (d) any breaches of conditions of an emergency dealing determination that have come to the Regulator's attention during the financial year; - (e) monitoring, compliance and enforcement activities undertaken during the financial year. - (e) auditing and monitoring of dealings with GMOs under this Act by the Regulator or an inspector during the financial year.
+- (1) As soon as practicable after the end of each financial year, the Regulator must prepare and give to the Minister a report on the operations of the Regulator during that year. - (1A) The report must include information about the following: - (a) GMO licences and GMO permits issued during the financial year; - (b) any breaches of conditions of a GMO licence, or a GMO permit, that have come to the Regulator's attention during the financial year; - (c) emergency dealing determinations made by the Minister during the financial year; - (d) any breaches of conditions of an emergency dealing determination that have come to the Regulator's attention during the financial year; - (e) monitoring, compliance and enforcement activities undertaken during the financial year.

-Note: Monitoring Auditing and monitoring may include spot checks.
+Note: Monitoring may include spot checks.